rematch/rematch/docs/typescript.md

 export type RootState = RematchRootState<RootModel>
 ```

-Rematch handles Typescript inference practically out of the box, we have all our codebase with Typescript (latest version) and we do continuous testing to our [typescript examples](https://github.com/rematch/rematch/tree/main/examples/all-plugins-react-ts).
+Rematch handles TypeScript inference practically out of the box, we have all our codebase with TypeScript (latest version) and we do continuous testing to our [TypeScript examples](https://github.com/rematch/rematch/tree/main/examples/all-plugins-react-ts).

-For getting a cool Typescript setup with Rematch, it's as easy as using `createModel` helper.
+For getting a cool TypeScript setup with Rematch, it's as easy as using `createModel` helper.

 ### createModel